acornprover/acornprover.org/docs/cli.md

 - `--line <LINE>` - Search for a proof at a specific line number
 - `--fail-fast` - Exit immediately on the first verification failure
 - `--timeout <SECONDS>` - Timeout in seconds for proof search
-- `--write-cache` - Write reproved results to the cache
+- `--save-results` - Save reproved results to the cache

 ### `select`